The Node.js build runner allows running Node.js tools like

-You can define what version of Node.js to use for the current build step.
+You can define which version of Node.js to use for the current build step.
 TeamCity uses a

-node:lts image by default, or, if there is an
+node:lts image by default, or, if there is a

-.nvmrc file inside your project, it will search for the image specification from there while creating a build step.
+.nvmrc file inside your project, TeamCity automatically detects the image specification from there while creating a build step.

 If your repository contains a

 package.json file, TeamCity will automatically detect used frameworks and propose adding respective build steps.

 Currently supported frameworks are ESlint, Jest, and Mocha.

 If TeamCity detects an